-This module builds on levels 4-6 to inform, analyse and stimulate enquiry into current Advanced Physical Chemistry research in problems of relevance to industry and the environment.
+This module builds on levels 4 and 5 physical chemistry (but also on spectroscopy, inorganic modules and maths) to inform, analyse and stimulate enquiry into Physical Chemistry research in problems of relevance to industry and the environment.
 It features green chemistry, catalysis, surface science, nanomaterials and photochemistry.

 Number of Credits: 15